LukaDockx/TDDFT-Dyson-orbitals/README.md

 PYTHONPATH=src python -m tddft_dyson --help
 ```

-The old script name is kept as a wrapper:
+You can use the Dyson_tddft.py script as a wrapper:

 ```bash
 python Dyson_tddft.py --help